Experienced Cincinnati, Ohio Workers' Compensation Attorney

 - Complete a written accident report.

-- You should get medical treatment immediately.
+- You should seek medical treatment immediately.

 - Tell the doctor how you were injured and that the injury occurred at work.
 (You can receive medical treatment from a doctor of your choice as long as the doctor is an Ohio Bureau of Workers’ Compensation (BWC), certified provider.)